NethermindEth/eigenlayer/README.md

 ### Updating with explicit version

-To update to an specific version, pass the version as an argument.
-The new version mus be greater than the current version following the [semver](https://semver.org/) specification.
+To update to a specific version, pass the version as an argument.
+The new version must be greater than the current version following the [semver](https://semver.org/) specification.
 For instance:

 ```bash
 eigenlayer update mock-avs-default v5.5.0